 Looking for tips on writing “thank you emails to employees”, read How to Write Thank You Emails to Employees.
 Do you want to appreciate your teammates via email?
 Read How to Appreciate Your Teammates via Email.

 In contrast, most times it seems easier to rather find faults than to appreciate a subordinate.
-This is common in companies were there is undue work pressure.
+This is common in companies where there is undue work pressure.
 Every supervisor likes excellent results.
 However, remember that it is people who are well motivated that produce such results.

-Why Appreciate a Subordinate
+Why Should You Appreciate a Subordinate?

 - Everyone wants to receive appreciation, including you.
 Remember the golden rule, do to others what you will like them to do to you.
 Furthermore, it will not hurt to say thank you.

 - When you appreciate a subordinate, he or she feels accepted and loved.
-These feelings are easy non-financial incentives that keep subordinates motivated and loyal.
+These feelings are easy, non-financial incentives that keep subordinates motivated and loyal.
 A motivated subordinate will likely perform better than an unmotivated one.